Shook, Hardy & Bacon Center for Excellence in Advocacy

 Expert Witness Workshop

 The workshop exposes students to the substantive and procedural law, as well as the ethical rules, pertaining to expert witness testimony.
 Moreover, it provides a realistic courtroom setting where students will learn to conduct and defend a series of expert witness examinations and cross-examinations in a simulated environment under the direction and guidance of experienced attorneys who will serve as the workshop faculty.
-Students conduct and defend at least 5 mini expert witness examinations and/or cross-examinations during a 1-credit workshop or 10 in a 2-credit workshop.

 The Shook, Hardy & Bacon Center for Excellence in Advocacy hosts events in the Kansas City metro area each year that are of interest to alumni and the bar.
 This year's events will be announced soon.